Hyperparameter Optimization for AST Differencing: : An Approach for Hyperparameter Optimization of AST Differencing

 \section{\autotuningname: An Approach for Hyperparameter Optimization of AST Differencing}

-We present \autotuningname, an approach for optimizing AST differencing algorithms which have configuration parameters such as \cite{falleri_fine-grained_2014, fluri_change_2007, hashimoto_diffts_2008, dotzler_move-optimized_2016}.
-The main goal of \autotuningname is to find the optimal \algoconfigs of an AST differencing algorithm in a data-driven manner. \autotuningname finds the best \algoconfigs with respect to a sample of file pairs to diff.
+We present \autotuningname, an approach to optimize AST differencing algorithms which have configuration parameters such as \cite{falleri_fine-grained_2014, fluri_change_2007, hashimoto_diffts_2008, dotzler_move-optimized_2016}.
+The main goal of \autotuningname is to find the optimal \algoconfigs of an AST differencing algorithm in a data-driven manner. \autotuningname finds the best \algoconfigs with respect to a benchmark of file pairs to diff.